kirschbaum-development/eloquent-power-joins/README.md

 This query will sort the results based on the `city` column on the `user_profiles` table.
 You can also sort your results by aggregations (`COUNT`, `SUM`, `AVG`, `MIN` or `MAX`).

-For instance, to sort users by the ones who have the bigger number of posts, you would do this:
+For instance, to sort users with the highest number of posts, you can do this:

 ```php
 $users = User::orderByCountUsingJoins('posts.id', 'desc')->get();
 ```

-Or, to get the list of posts sorted by the ones with comments which contain the bigger average of votes.
+Or, to get the list of posts where the comments contain the highest average of votes.

 ```php
 $posts = Post::orderByAvgUsingJoins('comments.votes', 'desc')->get();